-- New since the 2021 IRP, the 2023 IRP preferred portfolio includes a 200-mile high-voltage 500-kilovolt transmission line from Anticline substation in central Wyoming to Populus substation in southeastern Idaho known as Energy Gateway West Sub-Segment D.3, planned to come online in 2028. - Further, the 2023 IRP preferred portfolio includes near-term and long-term transmission upgrades across the system that will facilitate continued and long-term growth in new resources needed to serve our customers.
+- New since the 2021 IRP, the 2023 IRP preferred portfolio includes a 200-mile high-voltage 500-kilovolt transmission line from Anticline substation in central Wyoming to Populus substation in southeastern Idaho known as Energy Gateway West Sub-Segment D.3, planned to come online in 2028. - Further, the 2021 IRP preferred portfolio includes near-term and long-term transmission upgrades across the system that will facilitate continued and long-term growth in new resources needed to serve our customers.
 New for the 2023 IRP, many of these transmission upgrades and the accompanying resources reflect the results of PacifiCorp's "cluster study" process for evaluating proposed resource additions.
 By evaluating all newly proposed resource additions in an area at the same time, the cluster study process identifies collective solutions that can allow projects that are ready to move forward to do so in a timely fashion.
 As a result, many of the transmission upgrades and resource additions in the first five years of the IRP preferred portfolio reflect cluster study requests submitted in the past two years. - Driven in part by ongoing cost pressures on existing coal-fired facilities and dropping costs for new resource alternatives, of the 22 coal units currently serving PacifiCorp customers, the preferred portfolio includes retirement or gas conversion of 13 units by 2030 and 20 units by year-end 2032.
-The final two coal units retire by 2039, or three years ahead of the end of the planning period, with the path to decarbonization supported by new non-emitting technologies. - Including the gas conversions outlined above, the preferred portfolio reflects 2,611 MW of natural gas retirements through 2042.
-This includes Gadsby at the end of 2032, Hermiston at the end of 2036. - In the current 2023 IRP, emissions are higher than projected in the 2021 IRP until 2026 with a slight increase in 2028.
-This is a result of a higher load forecast in the 2023 IRP.
-In addition, the 2023 IRP contains several coal units converting to gas, but higher dispatch of gas contributes to the uptick in emissions.
-By 2030, average annual CO2e emissions are down 11 percent relative to the 2021 IRP preferred portfolio.
-By 2040 emissions are comparable to the 2021 IRP while generation has increased by 25 percent showing that the overall emissions rate is lower under 2023 IRP portfolio.
-By the end of the planning horizon, system CO2e emissions are projected to fall from 40.1 million metric tons in 2023 to 5.6 million tons in 2042-a reduction of 86 percent.
+The final two coal units retire by 2039, or three years ahead of the end of the planning period, with the path to decarbonization supported by new non-emitting technologies. - In addition to the coal unit exits, retirements, and gas conversions outlined above, the preferred portfolio reflects 2,660 MW natural gas retirements through 2042.
+This includes Gadsby at the end of 2032, Naughton Units 1, 2, and 3 at the end of 2036, Hermiston at the end of 2036, and Jim Bridger Units 1, 2, 3, and 4 at the end of 2037. - In the current 2023 IRP emissions are higher than projected in the 2021 IRP until 2032, this is a result of higher load forecast in the 2023 IRP.
+By 2032, average annual CO2e emissions are down 21 percent relative to the 2021 IRP preferred portfolio.
+By 2040 emissions are comparable to the 2021 IRP while generation has increased by 31% showing that the overall emissions rate is lower under 2023 IRP portfolio.
+By the end of the planning horizon, system CO2e emissions are projected to fall from 41.5 million metric tons in 2023 to 6.2 million tons in 2042-a reduction of 85 percent